techtraits/techtraits-blog/_posts/2014-07-07-Writing-your-first-Hadoop-Job.markdown

 # Testing your Hadoop Job
 Run your hadoop container by running the the docker run command as described in *[Setting up your first hadoop cluster](hadoopsetup)*.
 Once in the container change to the hadoop directory defined in the HADOOP_PREFIX environment variable.
 We will then create two test files foo.txt and bar.txt and copy them into HDFS.
 We now need to get the jar file into the hadoop docker container, the easiest way to get the file into your container is to download it.
 You can upload your jar to dropbox, s3 or any other service and use curl to download it into the container.
-You can also download the jar that compiled from [http://techtraits.com.s3.amazonaws.com/assets/wordcount.jar](http://techtraits.com.s3.amazonaws.com/assets/wordcount.jar).
+You can also download the jar that we compiled from [http://techtraits.com.s3.amazonaws.com/assets/wordcount.jar](http://techtraits.com.s3.amazonaws.com/assets/wordcount.jar).
 We can then run the hadoop job using the jar command.
-You will see a lot of logs ending with Bytes written.
+Running this command you will see a lot of log output ending with Bytes written.

 {% codeblock  Testing Hadoop Job lang:bash %}
 # Run the hadoop docker container